Sidney Bechet: Bechet in France

 On September 15, 1925, Bechet and other members of the Revue Nègre, including Josephine Baker, sailed to Europe, arriving at Cherbourg, France, on September 22.
 The revue opened at the Théâtre des Champs-Élysées in Paris on October 2.
 The show was an example of negrophilia in France at the time.
 He toured Europe with multiple bands, reaching as far as Russia in mid-1926.
 In 1928, he led his small band at Chez Bricktop (run by the popular Ada "Bricktop" Smith) in Montmartre, Paris.

 In France, Bechet found that he was appreciated by a wider audience and had more general freedom than he did in the United States.

-He was imprisoned in Paris for eleven months.
+In 1928, Bechet was imprisoned in Paris for eleven months.
 In his autobiography, he wrote that he accidentally shot a woman when he was trying to shoot a musician who had insulted him.
 He had challenged the man to duel and said, "Sidney Bechet never plays the wrong chord."
-After his release, he was deported to New York, arriving soon after the stock market crash of 1929.
+After his release, he was deported to the United States.
 He joined with Lorenzo Tio and also came to know trumpeter Roy Eldridge.

 In 1932, Bechet returned to New York City to lead a band with Tommy Ladnier.
 The band, comprising six members, performed at the Savoy Ballroom.
 He played in Noble Sissle's orchestra, which toured in Germany and Russia.

 Later life

-In 1938, "Hold Tight, Hold Tight (Want Some Seafood Mama)," commonly known as "Hold Tight," was composed by Bechet's guitarist Leonard Ware and two session singers with claimed contributions from Bechet himself.
+In 1938, "Hold Tight, Hold Tight (Want Some Seafood Mama)", commonly known as "Hold Tight", was composed by Bechet's guitarist Leonard Ware and two session singers with claimed contributions from Bechet himself.
 The song became known for its suggestive lyrics and then for a series of lawsuits over songwriter royalties.

 In 1939, Bechet and the pianist Willie "The Lion" Smith led a group that recorded several early versions of what was later called Latin jazz, adapting traditional méringue, rhumba and Haitian songs to the jazz idiom.
 On July 28, 1940, Bechet made a guest appearance on the NBC Radio show The Chamber Music Society of Lower Basin Street, playing two of his showpieces ("Shake It and Break It" and "St. Louis Blues") with Henry Levine's Dixieland band.
-Levine invited Bechet into the RCA Victor recording studio (on 24th Street in New York City), where Bechet lent his soprano sax to Levine's traditional arrangement of "Muskrat Ramble."
-On April 18, 1941, as an early experiment in overdubbing at Victor, Bechet recorded a version of the pop song "The Sheik of Araby," playing six different instruments: clarinet, soprano saxophone, tenor saxophone, piano, bass, and drums.
+Levine invited Bechet into the RCA Victor recording studio (on 24th Street in New York City), where Bechet lent his soprano sax to Levine's traditional arrangement of "Muskrat Ramble".
+On April 18, 1941, as an early experiment in overdubbing at Victor, Bechet recorded a version of the pop song "The Sheik of Araby", playing six different instruments: clarinet, soprano saxophone, tenor saxophone, piano, bass, and drums.
 A hitherto unissued master of this recording was included in the 1965 LP Bechet of New Orleans, issued by RCA Victor as LPV-510.
 In the liner notes, George Hoeffer quoted Bechet:

-November, 1947--Bill Reinhardt (clarinet), Danny Alvin (drums), Bechet (soprano sax), Mel Grant (piano), and Munn Ware (trombone).
+November 1947--Bill Reinhardt (clarinet), Danny Alvin (drums), Bechet (soprano sax), Mel Grant (piano), and Munn Ware (trombone).